google/shopping-markup/README.md

 # MarkUp

-Disclaimer: This is not an official Google product.
+Disclaimer: This is not an officially supported Google product.

 *   [Overview](#overview)
 *   [Step 1: Environment setup](#step-1-environment-setup)